ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/03b-dijkstras-algorithm.md

                 // Update the best cost for b, and point it to its parent in the SPT: visited.put(b, cost)
                 result.put(b, new ParentTreeNode(b, result.get(a)))
-                for (weight,b0,c) in outgoingEdges(b):  // b0 is the same vertex as b
+                for each (weight,b0,c) in outgoingEdges(b):  // b0 is the same vertex as b
                     if cost + weight < getdefault(visited, c):
                         agenda.add(cost + weight, (b0,c))
         return result